-Each Kyrgyz enterprise with activities that have a potential negative impact on the environment must develop and maintain an ecological passport ("Ecological Passport") providing for the basic levels of impact on the environment, including the level of maximum allowable emission ("MAE") and maximum allowable discharge ("MAD").
-The Ecological Passport is developed every five years and must be approved by the Kyrgyz Government authority responsible for environment protection (currently SAEPF).
+Each Kyrgyz Republic enterprise with activities that have a potential negative impact on the environment must develop and maintain an ecological passport ("Ecological Passport") providing for the basic levels of impact on the environment, including the level of maximum allowable emission ("MAE") and maximum allowable discharge ("MAD").
+The Ecological Passport is developed every five years and must be approved by the Kyrgyz Government authority responsible for environment protection (currently Kyrgyz Republic State Agency for Environmental Protection and Forestry ("SAEPF")).

 The Ecological Passport identifies some of the permits and approvals required by Kumtor Mine for its operations, with annual permits required for MAE norms, MAD norms and water usage limits.
 The MAE norms and permits define the release of emissions into the air.
 There are two MAD norms and two permits regulating the discharge of treated effluents into surface water bodies, one to operate the tailings area treatment plant and the other to operate the sewage treatment plant.
 There are also water usage limits for the Kumtor Mine and for the Balykchy marshalling yard.
 The MAE and MAD norms and permits are designed to ensure that the water quality standards for communal use streams are met at the mixing zone in the Kumtor River just outside the mine site.
 Water usage limits must also be renewed on an annual basis.
 The Kumtor Mine has obtained its MAE and established its water usage limits for 2019.
-The MAD norms and permits are not required by KGC until spring, and KGC is currently in the progress of submitting designs and applications for such norms and permits.
+The permits for discharges and emissions in 2019 were received in a timely manner.

 The Ecological Passport for the Kumtor Mine was obtained in December 2017 and is valid until December 2022.
-Kumtor Mine's Ecological Passport for the Balykchy marshalling yard is valid until October 2019.
+Kumtor Mine's Ecological Passport for the Balykchy marshalling yard was updated in July 2019.